reclosedev/lathermail/README.rst

 **DELETE /api/0/**

-Deletes all messages in inbox
+Deletes all messages in inbox.
+Also, you can filter deletable messages like in **GET /api/0/**

 Configuration